• Facebook

 Gravel and grass pavers

 It’s a system of interlocking pavers with gaps filled with gravel and/or plant material.
-They are a type of permeable paver described in section two; this type of paver is cooler and minimizes runoff.
+They are a type of permeable paver described in section two; this type is cooler and minimizes runoff.
 Examples below are grass/gravel and permeable pavers.

 Non-combustible materials